If you are an MCC student who is wondering how to make an ILP semester work out, this is for you — everything you are

 You can clear this with your academic advisor, but it's rather straightforward: You can either defer a semester (by not re-enrolling) or could take online classes during your ILP semester to make this work.
 More on online classes below.

 Go Anytime — Take Online Classes

 You also have the option of taking online classes while volunteering with ILP.
-You’ll only be teaching English or volunteering in an orphanage for 15-20 hours a week, so there is time to take an online class if you’d like.
+You’ll only be teaching English or volunteering in an orphanage program for 15-20 hours a week, so there is time to take an online class if you’d like.
 That way you can get college credit during the fall or winter semester without "missing" school.

 We’ve had multiple volunteers go that route.
 It makes for a busy semester and we really don’t recommend taking a full load on MCC Online (because you don’t want to miss out on weekend trips to cool beaches, a bomb safari, or cathedrals because you have too much homework) but it’s helped make it work for fall and spring semester volunteers.

 If that's the best option for you, talk with your ILP rep about country options that would be the best fit for you.